ykleinman/omnicalc/README.md

         end

  1. The code between the `def word_count` and `end` is the program that gets executed.
 I have already written some code that retrieves the inputs from the form and places them into variables for you to use, `@text` and `@special_word`.
  1. Your job is to write code below the comments and, ultimately, store the correct values in the variables I created at the bottom of the method.
-For example, I have solved the first one for you by calling `.length` on the user's input, `@text`, and assigning the result to `@character_count_with_spaces`.
+For example, to solve the first part, call `.length` on the user's input, `@text`, and assign the result to `@character_count_with_spaces`.

+        @character_count_with_spaces = @text.length

  1. You have to figure out how to calculate the correct value for the rest: `@character_count_without_spaces`, `@word_count`, and `@occurrences`.
 Don't change the names of these variables; if you do, your results won't appear in the browser in the end.
  1. Refresh the results page in your browser to re-run your code and see new output.
  1. You can write as much or as little code as it takes to produce the correct answer; create intermediate variables if you want, or do anything else that you learned about from Pine (except we don't use `puts` and `gets` for output and input anymore).
 It's all just the same Ruby as before.